Tenza/configurations/ArchLinux Installation/4 - Installations.md

 #### Power Management

-Power Management consists of two main parts.
-Configuration of the Linux kernel, which interacts with the hardware.
-Configuration of userspace tools, which interact with the kernel and react to its events.
+Power Management consists of two main parts, configuration of the Linux kernel, which interacts with the hardware and configuration of userspace tools, which interact with the kernel and react to its events.

+##### Power Management with Kernel Parameters

-The `i915` kernel module allows for configuration via kernel parameters.
+The `i915` kernel module of the Intel graphics, allows for configuration via kernel parameters.
 Some of the module options impact power saving.
-List all the options along with short descriptions and default values, and set the kernel parameters.
+List all the options, and set the kernel parameters.
+This set of options should be generally safe to enable.

 <pre>
 modinfo -p i915